This page provides information about vehicle, driver, and document requirements to drive with Lyft in British Columbia.

 Proof of work eligibility

-Proof of work eligibility document must contain your name, and can be any of the following (click the name for a sample image):
+You must upload one of the following documents as proof of work eligibility (must contain your name, and can be any of the following):

 Commercial driving record